DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-06-28-check-ucas-data.md

       caption: A list of all the provider’s courses, separated by accrediting provider where appropriate.
     - text: Courses by accrediting provider
     - text: Request access for someone
       caption: This will be a Google Form to begin with.
-We used first name and last name as that’s a requirement of DFE Sign-in.
+We used first name and last name as that’s a requirement of DfE Sign-in.
     - text: View course
       caption: |
         In user research we found that having [multiple sets of UCAS course information on one page](/publish-teacher-training-courses/school-direct-view#course-details-from-ucas) and deep linking to them was confusing.
 This design splits them out into a single page per course.